karatelabs/karate/README.md

 One example of when you may want to convert JSON (or XML) to a string is when you are passing a payload to custom code via [Java interop](#calling-java).
 Do note that when passing JSON, the default `Map` and `List` representations should suffice for most needs ([see example](karate-demo/src/test/java/demo/java/cats-java.feature)), and using them would avoid un-necessary string-conversion.

 So you have the following type markers you can use instead of [`def`](#def):
-* `string` - convert XML, JSON or any other data-type to a string
+* `string` - convert JSON or any other data-type (except XML) to a string
-* `json` - convert XML, a map-like or list-like object, or a string into JSON
+* `json` - convert XML, a map-like or list-like object, a string, or even a Java bean (POJO) into JSON
-* `xml` - convert JSON, a map-like object, or a string into XML
+* `xml` - convert JSON, a map-like object, a string, or even a Java bean (POJO) into XML
 * `xmlstring` - specifically for converting XML into a string

 These are best explained in this example file: [`type-conv.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/type-conv.feature)

+If you want to 'pretty print' a JSON or XML value with indenting, refer to the documentation of the [`print`](#print) keyword.

 # Core Keywords
 They are `url`, `path`, `request`, `method` and `status`.